Find Referenced Code

-ReSharper helps you find any outgoing references within a certain scope which can be as narrow as a function or as large as a project.
-Depending on the scope of the search, ReSharper will show you usages of all symbols defined outside of that scope.
-These may be symbols from your solution or symbols from compiled assemblies referenced in the current project.
+This command helps you find any outgoing references within a certain scope, which can be as narrow as a function or as large as a project.

 This command comes in handy when you are going to move a class or a method to another place.
 You will be able to use the list of outgoing references to estimate additional changes that the move will require.